Axahdz/Axahdz/README.md

 ## About Me

-I am a developer focused on building web applications using .NET technologies.
+I am a developer focused on building scalable web applications using .NET technologies.
-I have worked on projects involving REST API development, frontend integration with React, and data handling with SQL.
+I have experience designing REST APIs, integrating frontend applications with React, and managing relational databases.

-My academic background in physics provides strong analytical thinking, logical modeling, and structured problem-solving skills.
+My academic background in physics provides strong analytical thinking, mathematical modeling, and structured problem-solving skills.

 ---